dmazin/learn-kube-hard-way-declarative/notes.md

 Ah, of course, I have a set of TF state for each directory.
 I have no idea how to merge it, and there is little benefit to trying.
 I will just destroy everything and start over.
 Thank you `tf destroy`!

-Cool, I now have a flat structure.
+Cool, I now have a flat structure. (see commit 144c765).

+(Some wrangling later) Yay!
+I have the controller instances running and I can SSH into them!